Planting Lucky Bamboo in Soil

 We often get asked the question of whether or not you can plant lucky bamboo in dirt or soil.
-Further inquiry usually reveals that these folks would like to plant their lucky bamboo plants outdoors in their garden or on their balcony, etc. So the question is really twofold: 1) Can I plant lucky bamboo in soil? and 2) Can I plant lucky bamboo outside?
+Further inquiry usually reveals that these folks would like to plant their lucky bamboo plants outdoors in their garden or on their balcony, etc. So the question is really two fold: 1) Can I plant lucky bamboo in soil? and 2) Can I plant lucky bamboo outside?

 Regarding keeping your lucky bamboo out of doors, you must first understand lucky bamboo in its natural environment.
-Lucky bamboo is naturally found as an "underbrush" plant, per se.
+Lucky bamboo is naturally found as an "underbrush" plant.
 It grows under a thick canopy of dense trees in a warm, moist environment; it rarely receives direct light.
 If you can recreate this environment for your lucky bamboo AND keep the soil sufficiently moist, your lucky bamboo might just make it.
 Otherwise, it is safer to keep your lucky bamboo plant indoors where it can be regulated much more easily